gearglow/ReptiliaWithATwist/The List.md

 _Yeah.
 Well, I suppose we'll find out in a bit, huh?_

+_That we will.
+I'm glad Luna and 'Mione have such good control.
+Don't think I could do it myself._

 They reached the end of the ward, where Frank and Alice Longbottom's private room was.
 Elysia flipped her glasses to active mode, seeing nothing of note, and they shadow-walked to the other side of the door.

 _Monitoring charms on the beds,_ Elysia sent, _but nothing on them.
 You've got the spuds?_

+_Here.
+I still think it's weird that they'll show as actual brains, even if they are comatose._

+Elysia shrugged in response. _You and me both._

 Nell pulled out a pair of potatoes and set them on the ground between the beds.
 Elysia gestured, transfiguring them into replicas of Nell's parents, then shifted one finger into a needle-like probe with a tiny eye, which she inserted into first one, then the other replica's ear.
 Using the probe, she carved runes of minor permanency into the ear canal behind the eardrum, where they would be almost impossible to notice unless one knew where to look.
 This way the transfigurations would hold until dispelled instead of fading over time.